ibexa/documentation-developer/docs/api/rest_api_authentication.md

 ### CSRF token

-A CSRF token must be sent in every request that uses unsafe methods (not GET or HEAD), when a session has been established.
+A CSRF token must be sent in every request that uses unsafe methods (not GET or HEAD or OPTIONS), when a session has been established.
 It should be sent with an `X-CSRF-Token` header.
 The token (`csrfToken`) is defined in a response during logging in through the POST `/user/sessions`.